Target Date Funds

 2. An increased emphasis on bonds as you near your retirement date can help manage the risk of market declines.

-3. Each fund is managed for 30 years beyond retirement, so you could feasibly use a single fund for decades.
+3. May continue to be managed beyond retirement, so you could feasibly use a single fund for decades.

 Experience Can Make a Difference